 - agreements (including delegatees’ domain descriptions, strategies and development plans)

 - backlogs and other information relating to a circle’s work and governance

 - Personal logbooks

-- role descriptions, strategies and development plans
+- domain descriptions, strategies and development plans

 Pattern 6.8: Logbook Keeper (Role)

 The logbook keeper is accountable for maintaining a circle’s logbook by: